 California Hand Roll

-Tuck some crab or krab (imitation carb) in the hand roll, along with slices of avocado, to make a California hand roll.
+Tuck some Baked Crab Legs meat or krab (imitation carb) in the hand roll, along with slices of avocado, to make a California hand roll.

 Spicy Tuna Hand Roll